 Suppliers shall implement an appropriate mechanism to verify the age of Workers.
+Suppliers shall cooperate with local authorities in the jurisdiction governing employment who regulate the employment of persons between 15 and 18 years of age.

 WORKING HOURS & COMPENSATION

 Suppliers will, at a minimum, comply with all applicable wage laws, including those relating to minimum wages, overtime hours, and legally mandated benefits.
 Suppliers shall timely pay Workers and shall not systematically and deliberately withhold such payment.